oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 ## Task 6: Start the Data Pipeline

-Now that your data pipeline is successfully configured, and you have created the target **`WEATHER`** table in your Autonomous Database, all you have left to do is simply start the pipeline.
+Now that your data pipeline is successfully configured, and you have created the target **`WEATHER`** table in your Autonomous AI Database, all you have left to do is simply start the pipeline.

 Once your start your pipeline, it will run and since it is a **load data** pipeline, it will pick up new data files to load that have not been successfully processed yet, as they are moved into your object storage bucket.